-You may be here because you’re breastfeeding and want to know more about what foods to eat while breastfeeding for milk supply and ones you need to avoid for your baby’s digestive health.
+You may be here because you’re breastfeeding and want to know more about what foods to eat while breastfeeding for milk supply and what you need to avoid for your baby’s digestive health.

 Keeping an eye on your breastfeeding diet is a good idea and learning what foods are best to consume during this time is crucial.